 Departure from Valby (Copenhagen) 17.30, Copenhagen Airport 18.00, Malmö 18.30 → Arrival in Malmö 21.30

-The bus picks up participants from “Lysets Dag” in Valby and arriving conference guests at Copenhagen Airport.
-During the tour, we will visit Brighter Brunnshög, a new neighbourhood that grows next to the research facilities MAX IV and ESS.
+The bus picks up participants from “Lysets Dag” in Valby and conference guests arriving at Copenhagen Airport.
+During the tour, we will visit the new neighbourhood Brighter Brunnshög.
 The lighting demonstration will help to draw attention to the area as a sustainable and smart neighborhood, and to raise its attractiveness even before settlement is complete.
-We will also visit a cycle path with new light installation with the purpose of creating safer and more attractive biking environments through new ways of combining design, technology and social science.
-Finally, we will be given a presentation about outdoor lighting for people with visual impairment.
+We will also visit a bicycle path featuring a new light installation, installed with the purpose of creating safer and more attractive biking environments through new ways of combining design, technology and social science.
+Finally, we will hear a presentation about outdoor lighting for people with visual impairment.

 Friday 14 September